Man was just shy of 18th birthday when the crime occurred

-In the aftermath of the gang rape, a bill introduced in Parliament sought to amend the law to make exceptions to the three-year sentence limit in cases of heinous crimes.
+In the aftermath of the gang rape, a bill introduced in parliament sought to amend the law to make exceptions for heinous crimes.
 But that bill was tabled in the upper house.

 Indian law enforcement and lawmakers had asked for continued custody of the minor, who has been held at an institution for juvenile reform.
 But the high court could not find legal ground on which to issue a stay.

-"The court is no doubt concerned by what has happened and the seriousness of the offense, but the court is also helpless because they have to stay within the confines of the act and the rules and the law," said Soni, the government lawyer.
+“The court is no doubt concerned by what has happened and the seriousness of the offense, but the court is also helpless because they have to stay within the confines of the act and the rules and the law,” said Anil Soni, a government lawyer.

 The woman was found with her intestines pulled out of her body.
 She was dubbed “Nirbhaya,” one without fear, as she struggled for survival, first in Delhi and then in a hospital in Singapore.
 She died of her injuries 13 days later.

-On Wednesday, people gathered at a third anniversary commemoration in Delhi and listened to Asha Singh name her daughter publicly for the first time -- Jyoti Singh.
+On Wednesday, people gathered at a third anniversary commemoration in Delhi and listened to Singh name her daughter publicly for the first time – Jyoti Singh.
 By law, rape victims are not ever named publicly in India.

-"Why should I hide her name?
-Why should I be ashamed of it?" her mother said.
-"Those who committed that heinous crime on her should feel ashamed.
-The makers of this administrative system should feel ashamed."
+“Why should I hide her name?
+Why should I be ashamed of it?”
+Asha Singh said.
+“Those who committed that heinous crime on her should feel ashamed.
+The makers of this administrative system should feel ashamed.”

 ‘Public memory is fickle’